The Bankrate promise

 Now that I’m more comfortable using a credit card and have some hefty purchases coming my way — like travel and a major furniture overhaul — I’m considering maximizing my cardholder benefits by signing up for a higher-tier Chase credit card like the Chase Sapphire Preferred® Card.

 Although the Chase Sapphire Preferred has an annual fee, it’s on the lower end at $95.
 This card also comes with no foreign transaction fees, which could help me save money when traveling.
-Back when I first applied for the Freedom Unlimited, that $95 fee wouldn’t have made sense with how little I was actually using my credit card.
+Back when I first applied for the Chase Freedom Unlimited, that $95 fee wouldn’t have made sense with how little I was actually using my credit card.
 Now, though, some of this card’s perks could really pay off — especially when traveling.

 With the Chase Sapphire Preferred, you’ll get 5X points on travel purchased through Chase Ultimate Rewards; 5X points on Lyft rides (through March 31, 2025); 3X points on dining, select streaming services and online grocery purchases (excluding Walmart, Target and wholesale clubs); 2X points on general travel purchases; and 1X points on everything else.
-The Sapphire Preferred also comes with a welcome bonus of 60,000 points after spending $4,000 in the first three months, which could help with upcoming large expenses.
+The Sapphire Preferred also comes with a welcome bonus of 60,000 points after spending $4,000 in the first three months.

 The bottom line